 Syslog

-The Syslog output plugin allows you to deliver messages to Syslog servers.
-It supports RFC3164 and RFC5424 formats through different transports such as UDP, TCP or TLS.
+The Syslog output plugin lets you deliver messages to Syslog servers.
+It supports RFC3164 and RFC5424 formats through different transports such as UDP, TCP, or TLS.

 host